cuspime/cuspime.github.io/_posts/Sankey_diagram.md

 So, first of all we need some data.
 As you may know by now, some people will tell you to duplicate your data so that you can match your data from the left side to the same data on the right of the diagram.
 This might become inconvenient if you have hundreds of thousands of rows or if you do not want to filter half of your data for the remainder of the sheets.
 It doesn't matter if you divide your flux by hierarchies or just completely unrelated labels, for the time being, we will do the basics and then give pointers into how to modify this<sup>[1](#footnote1)</sup>.

-To *recycle* the hard work done for this viz, you can **create 2 parameters** that will work as selectors to divide your data.
-This is usually done as a list of integers which can be displayed as a string within Tableau.
-You can then create two very similar fields, one for each selector
+1. To *reuse* the hard work done for this viz, you can **create 2 parameters** that will work as selectors to divide your data.
+It is much better if you just create a list of integers.
+These integers can then be asked to be displayed as a string within Tableau.
+2. Now create two (very similar) fields, one for each selector parameter created:
 ```Tableau
 Dimension 1
 CASE [Select Dimension 1]